anagm17/ana-garcia-portfolio/final_project_AnaGarcia.md

 ### Method and Medium
 I will be completing the project through the use of Shorthand and Flourish.

 I plan on writing out a script of sorts first for the website and then seeing where I can use visualizations to bolster my points.
 After I have an idea of the visualizations I plan to use and wireframe the project, I will conduct user research on at least 2-3 people to get feedback and find areas for improvement.
 Next, I will prototype my sketches and request feedback again.
 Once I feel confident about them, I will move on to building out the presentation on Shorthand.

-I plan on creating a seperate Shorthand page for the final presentation that just includes my main talking points for the two minute presentation.
+I also intend on creating a seperate Shorthand page for the final presentation that just includes my main talking points for the two minute presentation.

 ## [Back to main page](https://anagm17.github.io/ana-garcia-portfolio/)